Kilburn, London: Gaumont State Cinema

 A landmark in Kilburn High Road is the Grade II* listed Art Deco Gaumont State Cinema, designed by George Coles and opened in 1937.
 It was the biggest auditorium in Europe at the time, with seating for 4,004 people.
 For twenty years, the building was run as a bingo hall by Mecca Bingo.
 In December 2007, it was purchased by Ruach City Church.

 The Kiln Theatre

-The Kiln Theatre is located on Kilburn High Road north of Buckley Road.
-It was opened in 1980 as the Tricycle Theatre in a converted Foresters' Hall, and was renamed the Kiln in April 2018.
-The Kiln now includes a gallery and cinema as well as the theatre.
-It has a reputation for political dramas including dramatisations of significant court cases and a play about the US detention centre at Guantánamo Bay, Cuba, which subsequently transferred to the West End and to New York City.
-Reflecting the culturally diverse local community, the Kiln Theatre presents many international pieces and films, often in original language with English subtitles, and hosts or runs social and educational programmes.